 In addition to having no sharps or flats to think about, it also contains all the open notes of a guitar, so we can use this to our advantage.

 The key of C contains 7 notes: C, D, E, F, G, A, B; we can mix up these notes to play melodies.

-In this lesson series, we are only going to be playing diatonic arrangements, this means that all the notes we will use will be either C, D, E, F, G, A, or B. Everything will also be played in open position which refers to the first 3 frets, so it is vital that we have an understanding of our chords and scale in this position.
+Some of you may be reading this article as part of our Guitar Solo Style Course.
+In this course, we are only going to be playing diatonic arrangements, this means that all the notes we will use will be either C, D, E, F, G, A, or B. Everything will also be played in open position which refers to the first 3 frets, so it is vital that we have an understanding of our chords and scale in this position.

 C Major Scale